VictorDRF02/menu-api/README.md

 - `POST /offers`: Creates a new offer with the data provided in the request body.
 - `PUT /offers/:id`: Updates the offer with the specified `id` with the data provided in the request body.
 - `DELETE /offers/:id`: Deletes the offer with the specified `id`.

+## Testing

+This project includes a suite of tests to ensure that the API is functioning correctly.
+To run the tests, follow these steps:

+1. Make sure you have completed the Installation steps and have the API set up and running.
+2. Run `npm test` in the project root to execute the tests.